‘MHA Communities Kirklees were thrilled to raise £307.13 at our joint Spring Fair’

-Photo special: Dewsbury Spring Fair raises over £300 for MHS Communities Kirklees
+Photo special: Dewsbury Spring Fair raises over £300 for MHA Communities Kirklees

-The Spring Fair raised a total of £307.13 for MHS Communities Kirklees.
+The Spring Fair raised a total of £307.13 for MHA Communities Kirklees.

 MHA are “thrilled” to announce their Spring Fair at Longcauseway Church on Saturday (April 1) was a huge success.